-When end-users first enter the website, they are guided towards questions relating to 3D Printing: 1) What to Print, 2) Where to Print, and 3) How to Print?
-Rather than assuming the user's extent of latent expertise in 3D printing (e.g. CAD skills), these questions help guide the user to areas of 3D printing that will help them progress towards participation.
-Each question focuses on a different level of meta-design, listed in the same order above, but all questions encourage users to explore all levels are interdependent and concurrent.
+Print, and 3) How to Print?
+Rather than assuming the extent of the user's latent expertise in 3D printing (e.g. CAD skills), these questions help guide the user to areas of 3D printing that will help them progress towards participation.
+Each question focuses on a different level of meta-design, listed in the same order above, but all questions encourage users to explore the interdependent levels.